EdsonCosta13/EdsonCosta13/README.md

 - 📫 How to reach me: edsonpaulojoaodacosta@gmail.com
 -->

-Welcome to my GitHub,my name is Edson,I'm a  backend developer.
+Welcome to my GitHub,my name is Edson,I'm a  Software developer.
 - 🔭 I’m currently working on backend
-- 🌱 I’m currently learning Angular
+- 🌱 I’m currently learning Angular and

 <div>